m-dhieu/alu_regex-data-extraction-m-dhieu/README.md

 # Regex Data Extraction Tool

 This tool extracts various data types from text using Regular Expressions (regex).
-It supports extracting email addresses, URLs, phone numbers, credit card numbers, times (12h/24h), HTML tags, hashtags, and currency amounts.
-The tool provides interactive prompts and progress updates, and saves extracted data into separate files and a combined summary file.
+It supports extracting email addresses, URLs, phone numbers, credit card numbers, times (12h/24h), HTML tags, and currency amounts.
+These data types are essential for web scraping, data validation, and information retrieval from diverse text sources.
+The tool provides interactive prompts and progress updates, allows the user to view sample data or test their own data, and saves extracted data into separate files and a combined summary file.

 ---